List of The Osbournes episodes: #16 Tennis Racket

-A Little Ditty 'bout Jack and Brianne
+#17 A Little Ditty 'bout Jack and Brieann

 Jack visits the home of singer/actress Courtney Love.
 He begins dating Kurt Cobain's sister Brieann, who is staying with Courtney.
 They get along very well, and Jack teaches her some of his favorite recipes, including beans on toast.
 Sharon is touched to learn that Jack has a tattoo of the word "Mum" with a heart around it.
 (He got it right after she was diagnosed with cancer.)
-Ozzy tries out some song lyrics on Sharon, who is busy shopping at the time.
+Ozzy tries out some song lyrics on Sharon, who is too busy talking on the phone to give him her attention at the time.
 He later plays a demo of the new song for Jack and Brieann.
 Ozzy is bewildered by a rotisserie turkey as it cooks in the kitchen.

-Angler Management
+#18 Angler Management

 After 17 years of waiting, Ozzy fulfills his dream of taking Jack on a fishing trip.
 They get in trouble with the captain for throwing firecrackers at the pelicans.
 Everyone on board places bets on who can catch the largest fish, and a friend of Jack's wins the contest.
 Ozzy winds up catching some tin cans and a bird.
 He also momentarily mistakes a seal for a shark.
 Nevertheless, they both have a great time on the trip.

-Bye Bye Babies
+#19 Bye Bye Babies

 Jack and Robert fly to England to spend time at the Osbournes' other home.
 Jack shows Robert the house and introduces him to the family's oldest dog, Sugar.
 Some of Jack's friends also come over to hang out with them and drink.
 Lola grows lonely and bored because she misses Jack so much.
 Sharon also laments the departures of both Jack and Kelly, who is away on tour.

 Meanwhile, Ozzy uncovers an old keyboard from his Black Sabbath days and tries to get it working again.
 He also becomes fascinated with carrot cake, but Pete tries to stop him from overdoing it.
 Jack and Kelly return home and are reunited with their loved ones.